IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_volume_attachment.rst

 Parameters
 ----------

+  instance (True, str, None)
+    (Required for new resource) Instance id

+  delete_volume_on_attachment_delete (False, bool, True)
+    If set to true, when deleting the attachment, the volume will also be deleted.
+Default value for this true.

+  iops (False, int, None)
+    The maximum I/O operations per second (IOPS) for the volume.

+  encryption_key (False, str, None)
+    The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.

   name (False, str, None)
     The user-defined name for this volume attachment.

-  iops (False, int, None)
+  delete_volume_on_instance_delete (False, bool, None)
-    The maximum I/O operations per second (IOPS) for the volume.

-  instance (True, str, None)
-    (Required for new resource) Instance id
+    If set to true, when deleting the instance the volume will also be deleted.

   volume (False, str, None)
     Instance id

+  capacity (False, int, None)
+    The capacity of the volume in gigabytes.
+The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.

   volume_name (False, str, None)